Operators worried as text scams bypass telco networks

 Castelo pointed out that the rise in malicious messages sent out through methods outside the cellular network persists despite stringent security measures against scams and spam SMS.

-Through these means, fraudsters can send messages to target users using foreign mobile numbers.
+Through these means, fraudsters can send messages to target users even while using foreign mobile numbers.

+This new wave of scam messages is worrisome as fraudsters have resorted to methods that do not pass through telco networks, thus they can evade our already robust filters.

 Another persistent headache is the use of International Mobile Subscriber Identity catchers or fake cell towers to target mobile users within a certain area.